jouellnyc/micropython_ethernet/README.md

 You should set both to static if they are connecting only to each other.

-*IMPORTANT:* You much use a cross over cable or cross over adapter to connect both together.
+*IMPORTANT:* You must use a cross over cable or cross over adapter to connect both together.

 You can try DHCP if you connect one of them up to a LAN w/a DHCP server.